 It’s a struggle.
-You feel tired, even sleepy, but when your head hits the pillow, your body simply doesn’t get the memo.
-When you can’t sleep even though you’re tired, you may do well to look back through evolution to a time when people had no access to artificial light.
+You feel tired, even sleepy, but when you wake up at 3 am and you want to go back to sleep, your body simply doesn’t get the memo.
+Cortisol levels start to increase at around 3 am and that causes another problem when you can’t get back to sleep even though you’re tired, Try our pillow spray which has been formulated to help bring down your cortisol levels.
+Additionally you may do well to look back through evolution to a time when people had no access to artificial light.

 Your circadian rhythm needs a tune-up

 Every person’s body runs on a 24-hour cycle that includes sleep time and awake time.
 Your circadian rhythm is an ancient, evolutionary system that originally dictated our sleep-wake cycle with the rising and setting of the sun.
 Basically, when it was dark, humans slept; when it was light, it was go time!
 After all, you can’t fix your best animal-spearing tool in sheer darkness, so you sleep and get back into it in the morning.

 Today, however, humans are subject to countless impacts on our circadian rhythm, from the over-exposure to ‘blue’ light from screens and fluorescent lighting to shift work and lifestyle choices.
 No modern human is going to go to bed at sundown and wake up at sun-up.
 But there are ways you can tune your circadian rhythm back into a manageable one.